 Plus it’s helpful for family beach vacations, party beach trips, and even the active beachgoers.
 We’ve traveled to every ocean in the world with the items mentioned as we feel we are constantly chasing the endless summer dream.

 The Ultimate Beach Packing List

 You’re heading to the beach so obviously the number one thing you need is a swimsuit!
 I usually like to travel with at least two different swimsuits so that I know I will always have an extra dry one on hand.
-One of my favorite brands for swimsuits is Sensi Graves bikinis.
-Sensi Graves are high-quality swimsuits made for active women.
-They are stylish, yet supportive.
+One of my favorite brands for swimsuits is prAna. prAna makes high-quality swimsuits for active women.
+Many of their pieces are stylish, yet supportive.
 So if you’re planning to go surfing, bodyboarding, kitesurfing, or play beach volleyball and want to make sure your ta-tas stay intact these swimsuits are for you.
-Here’s $20 off any order over $100!

 For men, I would say one to two is a good number of swimsuits to travel to the beach with as well.
 Cameron has long loved prAna board shorts as they make great quality shorts and stay up to date with trends.
 His suggestions on board shorts are to stick with darker colors as they hold up longer and to get a shorter cut above the knee.